Orange-OpenSource/java-buildpack/docs/container-jonas.md

   of unnecessary jonas binaires.
 - Jonas embeds some classes in its classpath that may conflict with application embedded jars: spring, cxf, javax.validation, see suggested classloader filtering below as a workaround
+- Automatic removal of slf4j-jcl is performed from war apps classpaths but not yet from ear apps.

 ## Technical debt and next refactorings